Knandwani07/serverless-data-analytics-workflow/README.md

-# 📊 AWS Data Exchange: Serverless Analytics Workflow
+# 📊 AWS Data Exchange: Serverless Data Analytics Workflow

-AWS Data Exchange: Serverless Analytics Workflow is a real-world, serverless data analytics walkthrough using core AWS services like **AWS Data Exchange**, **Amazon S3**, and **Amazon Athena**.
+AWS Data Exchange: Serverless Data Analytics Workflow is a real-world, serverless data analytics walkthrough using core AWS services like **AWS Data Exchange**, **Amazon S3**, and **Amazon Athena**.
 This project demonstrates how to discover public datasets, subscribe to them, export to S3, and perform powerful SQL-based queries using Athena, all with minimal infrastructure and maximum insight.

 ---
 > **Level**: Intermediate